-The number of shares of common stock to be outstanding after this offering is based on 486,242,139 shares of common stock outstanding as of March 31, 2021, and excludes the following:
+The number of shares of common stock to be outstanding after this offering is based on 12,294,858 shares of common stock outstanding as of March 31, 2021, and excludes the following:

-- 79,798,591 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2021 having a weighted-average exercise price of \$0.09 per share; - 225,000 shares of common stock underlying warrants currently exercisable for shares of Series F-2 convertible preferred stock at an exercise price of \$1.41 per share ("Series F-2") Warrants"), 4,062,500 shares of common stock underlying warrants currently exercisable for Series G convertible preferred stock at an exercise price of \$0.80 per share ("Series G Warrants") and 24,034,345 shares of common stock (which may increase up to 25,000,000 shares of common stock if Johnson & Johnson Innovation - JJDC, Inc. ("JJDC") purchases shares of our common stock in this offering) underlying warrants exercisable upon the closing of our initial public offering for Series G convertible preferred stock at an exercise price of \$0.01 per share ("JJDC Warrants," and together with the Series F-2 Warrants and the Series G Warrants, "Warrants"), which Warrants all will be exercisable for common stock upon the closing of this offering; - 23.188,772 shares of common stock reserved for issuance pursuant to future awards under our 2001 Stock Incentive Plan (the "2001 Plan");
+- 2,017,441 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2021 having a weighted-average exercise price of \$3.73 per share; - 5,688 shares of common stock underlying warrants currently exercisable for shares of Series F-2 convertible preferred stock at an exercise price of \$1.41 per share ("Series F-2 Warrants"), 102,722 shares of common stock underlying warrants currently exercisable for Series G convertible preferred stock at an exercise price of \$0.80 per share ("Series G Warrants") and 607,725 shares of common stock (which may increase up to 632,143 shares of common stock if Johnson & Johnson Innovation JJDC, Inc. ("JJDC") purchases shares of our common stock in this offering) underlying warrants exercisable upon the closing of our initial public offering for Series G convertible preferred stock at an exercise price of \$0.01 per share ("JJDC Warrants," and together with the Series F-2 Warrants and the Series G Warrants, "Warrants"), which Warrants all will be exercisable for common stock upon the closing of this offering; - 586,344 shares of common stock reserved for issuance pursuant to future awards under our 2001 Stock Incentive Plan (the "2001 Plan"):

-- shares of common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Plan (the "2021 Plan"), which will become effective upon the closing of this offering; and - shares of common stock reserved for future issuance under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan.
+- 1,854,490 shares of common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Plan (the "2021 Plan"); and - 278,170 shares of common stock reserved for future issuance under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan.